Paraujano language

 Paraujano is an Arawakan language spoken by the Paraujano, or Anũ, people of Venezuela.
 The Paraujano live by Lake Maracaibo, Zulia State, in Northwest Venezuela.

-General Information
+General information

+Paraujano people

-The Paraujanos call themselves the Anu͂ or Anu͂n (means ‘human being), which is a self-denomination of the people.
+The Paraujanos call themselves the Anu͂ or Anu͂n (means 'human being'), which is a self-denomination of the people.
 'Paraujano' is better known in ethnographic literature.
 They received the name Paraujano from the neighboring Guajiros.
-The combination of palaa, meaning ‘sea’, and anu͂ literally means ‘people of the sea’, or fishermen.
+The combination of palaa, meaning 'sea', and anu͂ literally means 'people of the sea', or fishermen.
 The Paraujano live in palafittes and are skilled at fishing and boating.
 According to a 2011 census, more than 21,000 people identify as Paraujano.